Simulation-Software-Engineering/Lecture-Material/organization/material/intro_course.md

   - [alexander.jaust@ipvs.uni-stuttgart.de](mailto:alexander.jaust@ipvs.uni-stuttgart.de)
 - Email subject: "GitLab account SSE course"
 - State your **name** and preferred **email-address**
-- If you already have an IPVS account, we only need your username
+- If you already have an IPVS-SIM GitLab account, we only need your username
 - We will then add you to the `Simulation Software Engineering` group